 At High Point Market, wholesale vendors gather to showcase their new products and share samples.
 In fact, this is where Allison Smith Design develops relationships with many of our suppliers!

 As a homeowner, you generally don’t have access to something like the Market.
-If you are shopping for décor items to simply refresh a room or include some seasonal décor, we are sharing some of our favorite interior design sources in Portland, OR.
+If you are shopping for décor items to simply refresh a room or include some seasonal décor, we are sharing some of our favorite Portland interior design sources.
 These are the best home décor store to pick up some fun new things!